 Click Here to Download the July 2020 Morning Time Bundle

 Happy July friends!
-We are nearly half way through 2020.
-I pray God’s continued protection, guidance, and grace over your home.
+As we move through the heart of summer I pray God’s continued protection, guidance, and grace over your home.
 I know that so many of us are experiencing tough times: job loss, sickness, sadness, etc. If you are experiencing an especially tough time I would love to pray for you.
 Please reach out via email, instagram, facebook, etc.

 **Please note: as an Amazon Associate I earn for qualifying purchases.**